 Regularly Apply Scalp Treatments

 Scalp treatments are great remedies for oily dandruff because many of them have ingredients with anti-fungal and anti-inflammatory properties.
-Dr. Jamal recommends Eucerene's DermoCapillaire Anti-Dandruff Scalp Treatment which contains Licochalcone A, an ingredient derived from Chinese licorice root that soothes the skin with its antioxidant and anti-inflammatory properties.
-Massaging treatments into the scalp 1-2 times a day with or without shampooing will not only help clear the scalp but provide soothing relief to any itchiness you're experiencing.
+Dr. Jamal recommends Eucerene's DermoCapillaire Anti-Dandruff Scalp Treatment ($13), which contains Licochalcone A, an ingredient derived from Chinese licorice root that soothes the skin with its antioxidant and anti-inflammatory properties.
+Massaging treatments into the scalp one to two times a day, with or without shampooing, will not only help clear the scalp but can provide soothing relief to any itchiness you're experiencing.

-If you've no time to run to the store for an over-the-counter medicated treatment, Gaunitz suggests relying on extra-virgin raw coconut oil which is also anti-fungal and anti-inflammatory.
+If you've no time to run to the store for an over-the-counter medicated treatment, Gaunitz suggests using extra-virgin raw coconut oil, which is also anti-fungal and anti-inflammatory.
+It may temporarily help with hydration and flaking.
 "Warm the coconut oil to room temperature and apply directly to the scalp, massaging it in," he says.
 "Let it sit for 45 minutes to an hour before rinsing out to shampoo and condition.
-You can do this up to three times a week."
+You can do this up to three times a week.

 Put Away Your Styling Products

-If four to six weeks goes by and you've seen no improvement after using these treatments, "you may need prescription strength medications," says Jamal.
+If four to six weeks go by, and you've seen no improvement after using these treatments, "you may need prescription strength medications," says Jamal.
 At that point, you'll want to go see your dermatologist for help.

 Trüeb RM, Henry JP, Davis MG, Schwartz JR. Scalp condition impacts hair growth and retention via oxidative stress.
 Int J Trichology.
 2018;10(6):262-270. doi:10.4103/ijt.ijt_57_18